ax

 README:

-Use Ax and get a streaming, multi-modal DSPy framework with agents and typed signatures.
+Use Ax and get an end-to-end streaming, multi-modal DSPy framework with agents and typed signatures.
 Works with all LLMs.
-Ax is always streaming and handles output type validation while streaming for faster responses and lower token usage.
+Ax is always streaming and handles parsing, validating, error-correcting and function calling all while streaming.
+Ax is easy, fast and lowers your token usage.

 - Prompts auto-generated from simple signatures